YellowMinionPlannet/Notes/AEM/OfficialDoc_Handlebars/Guide.md

 # Block Helpers

+## Before everything starts

+As previous notes state, we have helpers and partials.
+- Helpers, using `Handlebars.registerHelper` to register, act as a function.
+- Partials, using `Handlebars.registerPartial` to register, being registered as a string.

+If we put thest two things into block expression, for example `{{# helper}}` or `{{#> partial}}`, they would behave little bit different.

+For block partials please refer to [Partial Blocks Section](#partial-blocks)

+## Section continued

 Block Helpers are special function, it has `this` keyword which represents the current context.

 And only Block Helper can receive a `options` parameter when registered as function.
 And `options.fn` represents the current template included within the block helper, so `options.fn(this)` means to compile the current template using current context.